jamesql/MayfairDevTeam/README.md

 # Submit Example

-# Client.Lua
+-- Client.Lua

 CODE HERE

-# Server.Lua
+-- Server.Lua

 CODE HERE

-# Misc Code with file names
+-- Misc Code with file names

-# Example : Config.lua
+-- Example : Config.lua

 CODE HERE

-# Download Links to any other files needed OR a download link to the already compiled script!
+-- Download Links to any other files needed OR a download link to the already compiled script! etc
-etc
-© 2018 GitHub, Inc.
+© 2018 Mayfair Gaming